 When we brainstormed what facets to test for, we knew that all of them would be performance-based.
 Long-term comfort, stretch, airiness, and added resistances are the recommended fundamentals of a great pair of hiking shorts.
 Keeping these in mind will help you determine the technicality and bottom-line value.

 Over the years, we've tested a range of inseam lengths from super short to knee-length coverage.
 We feel the prime comfort zone for length to be between 5 and 10 inches.
 If the material is thin and flexible, inseam length doesn't particularly matter.
 If the material is on the thicker side, or if the cut of the design is slim (as opposed to a relaxed fit), then this is when inseam length can become a detriment to comfort and mobility.

 Comfort and Mobility

 Bringing your knees up toward the abdomen should be a fluid motion.
-The material should not dig into the thigh, but we understand this can be a tough expectation.
-If you're willing to budge on the flexibility, at least make sure you can fully bring your knee to your chest with relative ease.
+The material should not dig into the thighs, but we understand this can be tricky to design for, as the leg, hip, and waist ratios differ on everyone.
+If you have to budge on the flexibility, at least make sure you can sufficiently bring your knee to your chest with relative ease.
 This will make all the difference on the trail, particularly if you're a hiker who loves technical and rocky terrain.

 Venting and Breathability

-To better grasp this category, we suggest creating a list of the features that are the most important to you; this can help you decide on what aspects to prioritize.
-During the summer, water resistance or tricot-lined waistbands might not be the most practical or useful.
+To better grasp this category, we suggest creating a list of the features that are the most important to you.
+This can help you decide on what aspects to prioritize.
+During the summer, tricot-lined waistbands might not be the most practical or useful.
 One standard we like to uphold no matter what is having spacious pockets that don't easily let items slip out.